wesselb/gpar/README.md

 logpdf under the posterior, set `posterior=True`.
 To sample missing data to compute an unbiased estimate of the *pdf*, *not logpdf*, set `sample_missing=True`.

-The logpdf can be computed without casting the inputs `x` and `y` to PyTorch tensors and without detaching the resulting logpdf from the computation graph.
-For this, set `differentiable=True` in `GPARRegressor.logpdf`.

 ### Inducing Points
 Inducing points can be used to scale GPAR to large data sets.
 Simply set `x_ind`